 Your international student visa allows you to work while you are in Western Australia (WA).

-From 1 July 2023, you can work up to 48 hours a fortnight during semester, and unlimited hours during semester breaks.
+You can work up to 48 hours a fortnight during semester, and unlimited hours during semester breaks.

 WA is an ideal place to work while you study.
 With an abundance of job openings available, Perth offers many opportunities for casual or part time work.

 Aside from earning extra money, working while you study gives you the chance to make new friends, develop your resume, and build a network of connections.

 Another benefit for non-native English speakers – work gives you an opportunity to practice your language skills!

 Finding a casual or part time job